-It’s very common for patent attorneys to discourage inventors from doing a prior art search on their own.
-As the argument goes, it’s best to leave the legal footwork to the legal experts.
+Some patent attorneys tend to discourage inventors from doing a prior art search on their own.
+As the argument goes, it’s best to leave the legal legwork to the legal experts.

-But if you’re an expert in your field of science and engineering, outsourcing your prior art search may not always be the best use of your limited budget.
-You’re probably already well-equipped to conduct an effective prior art search on your own — with a little guidance from the professionals.
+But if you’re an expert in your field of science and engineering, as many of our clients are, outsourcing your prior art search may not always be the best place to start.
+You’re probably already well-equipped to conduct, or at least begin, an effective prior art search on your own.

 Back in the good old days, expert prior art searchers had access to more resources (specifically at the USPTO) than the ordinary person, and they used special techniques for effectively searching special patent databases.

 But today, the internet provides 90 percent of the same value — for free.